Protecting vernal pools and other important habitat in Western Placer County

 “This program is a major step forward for land conservation in western Placer County,” said Jeff Darlington, Placer Land Trust Executive Director, in 2005.
 “The willingness of developers, environmental groups, and public agencies to come together in support of land conservation is truly commendable and will provide a major boost to conservation in a region where property values are increasingly prohibitive.”

-Placer Land Trust preserved the first two properties as part of the WPHPP in April 2005, the 427-acre Doty Ravine Preserve and the 469-acre Swainson’s Grassland Preserve, both north of Lincoln.
-In August 2005, we completed the third WPHPP project with the recordation of the 223-acre Reason Farms conservation easement.
+In August 2005, the Trust completed the third WPHPP project with the recordation of the 223-acre Reason Farms conservation easement.
 This project includes vernal pool grassland and riparian habitat along Pleasant Grove Creek near Roseville.